University of Computer Studies (Pakokku)

 University of Computer Studies (Pakokku) (formerly Computer University (Pakokku), Government Computer College (Pakokku)) is a public undergraduate university located in Pakokku, Magway Region, Myanmar.
 Students study various computer disciplines, including hardware, networking, programming, imaging, and artificial intelligence.
 Its uniform is white for upper wear and light blue for longyi.

 History

 Government Computer College (Pakokku) was established on 21 January 2002.
-It became Computer University (Pakokku) on 20 January 2007 and was later renamed University of Computer Studies (Pakokku).
+It was upgraded to Computer University (Pakokku) on 20 January 2007 and was later renamed University of Computer Studies (Pakokku).

 Degrees

 The university offers five-year Bachelor of Computer Science (B.C.Sc) and Bachelor of Computer Technology (B.C.Tech) degree programs.

 Departments

 Academics are divided into the following departments: